PacktPublishing/ASP.NET-8-Best-Practices/Chapter10 - Performance/BucksCoffeeShop/README.md

 The chapter covers what some would call "quick wins".
 The chapter was a great introduction for some to dig into these techniques whether the developer was a frontend or backend developer.

 Buck's Coffee Shop was intentionally created with a before/after to show the optimizations throughout the chapter applied to the original site.
-With every optimization added, there was always two more to add to the chapter.
+With every optimization added, there was always two more to mention or discuss.

 The checklist below gives a more thorough list of optimizations a web developer and/or designer (or <a href="https://www.danylkoweb.com/Blog/can-web-developers-put-lipstick-on-a-pig-KI" title="Go to ">devigner</a> as I call them) can implement when optimizing a website.